-Instructors will determine attendance regulations for classes being audited and will inform students of the regulations at the beginning of the semester or summer session.
+Instructors will determine attendance regulations for classes being audited and will inform students of the regulations at the beginning of the semester.

-Students may drop and add courses during all registration periods (see University Calendar).
-When a course is "dropped," it no longer appears on the student's record.
+Students may drop and add courses during all registration periods (see the online University Academic Calendar).
+When a course is “dropped,” it no longer appears on the student’s record.

 |Classification||Hours Earned||Maximum Number of Withdrawals|

 For all laboratory classes offered by departments that have a co-requisite lecture, a student may not drop the lecture course without also dropping the laboratory course unless the student has prior credit for the lecture course.
 After the last day of the drop/add period, a student may not withdraw from the lecture without also withdrawing from the laboratory course unless the student has prior credit for the lecture course or permission from the department head of the student’s major.

 After the "last day to withdraw or resign from the University," a student who cannot complete a course due to circumstances beyond the student's control may contact his/her academic dean no later than the last day of classes for that semester to determine if the criteria are met for receiving a retroactive withdrawal.

 To change a major from one curriculum to another, an undergraduate student must process a Change of Major online using the self-service options in LEONet.
 If a major is being changed from "Undecided" to a degree program, the student's catalog year will not change.
 If a major is being changed from one degree program to another degree program, the student's catalog year will change to the catalog in effect on the date the Change of Major is submitted.